Many or all companies we feature compensate us. Compensation and editorial

 Every month, the interest amount you owe on your loan is recalculated using a daily interest formula based on your total outstanding loan amount:

-Interest amount = Outstanding principal balance x Number of days since last payment x Interest rate factor
+Total interest = outstanding principal balance x number of days since last payment x interest rate factor

 The interest rate factor is your annual interest rate divided by the number of days in the year.
 Your loan servicer is responsible for billing you monthly and explaining how your payments are applied to the principal balance.